 Soy Beeswax Jar Candles

-The more beeswax you use, the more honey coloured the candle will be.
-Beeswax also gives of a sweet honey aroma, so the more you use the less fragrance you will need.
-I like to add a bit of essential oils in a complementary scent to the beeswax, citrus or floral goes well.
+The more beeswax you use, the more honey-colored the candle will be.
+Beeswax also gives off a sweet honey aroma, so the more you use, the less added fragrance you will need.
+I like to add a bit of essential oils in a complementary scent to the beeswax.
+Citrus or floral goes well.

 - jars with lids

 *Please note: the directions are appropriate for using EcoSoy CB-Xcel, please adjust temperatures for your wax.

 1. Prepare your jars by adding a bit of hot glue onto the bottom of the wick tab and press it firmly into the center of your container.
 If your fingers won’t fit into the jar, use a pen or straw around the wick to stick the tabs down.
 Note: there are many different sizes and types of wicks, so ask for the right size for your particular container at the candle supply store.

 2. Assemble your double boiler and add wax in small pieces.
 Heat over medium heat until the wax is completely melted.